Hedge4/godvillebot/README.md

 * 2.7 The bot can now search the godwiki for a specific search term with >godwiki.
 * 2.8 Instead of a generic message, the bot now shows a nice restart embed on restart and its version number.
 * 2.9 For >link, the bot now accepts god names as well and has a 100% working checking system.
+* 2.10 Bot owner can now use 'accept message_ID' or 'reject message_ID' in the suggestions channel to move messages to the accepted or rejected channel.

 ## What's new in version 1?
 Version 0 was only about creating the XP and gold system, but version 1 focusses on making the bot work online.
 The bot now uses a database to store userdata instead of a local file, and the bot is now hosted on Heroku.
 All userdata is reset.